KoBeWi/Godot-Universal-Mod-Manager/README.md

 ### Caveats

 There are a few things that make modding this way difficult or impossible:
-- you can't really debug a mod, especially if the game is exported in release mode (which most games do)
-- if the game uses a custom engine build, you can't even rely on the official Godot editor
+- debugging a mod is difficult, especially if the game uses a modified Godot build
 - in worst case, the game has no GDScript module, which makes this manager useless
 - the files can also be encrypted, making it more difficult to tinker with them
 - `take_over_path()` will not work when resources are loaded without cache (which is unlikely, but possible)